-Fix High Ping and Lag Spikes in The Finals
+Fix High Ping Spikes in The Finals - Networking Guide

 Why this happens

-You will need a wired Ethernet connection to ensure stability and administrator access to your PC to execute network reset commands.
+You will need an Ethernet cable for a wired connection and administrator access to your Windows account to run network commands.

 Steps